≡ Menu

 References and Credits

-1. Financial figures in all charts were obtained and referenced from GM’s quarterly and annual filings available in GM SEC Filings.
+1. All financial figures presented in this article were obtained and referenced from GM’s annual reports which are available in GM SEC Filings.

 Disclosure